nik-contrib/knus/README.md

 # The Name

-KDL is pronounced as cuddle, and "knus" has a similar meaning in Danish.
+KDL is pronounced as cuddle, and "ferrishot_knus" has a similar meaning in Danish.
 It also pays homage to `knuffel`, the repository this one was forked from, starts with a "K" like KDL, and is easy to remember and type.